 The way language operates in society, the way we use it and the way people interact.
 You will also explore textual varieties and how to analyse texts through concepts such as audience, purpose, genre, representation and mode.
-In addition, you will study the language of children and how language has diversified and changed over time.
+In addition, • Able to write clearly, accurately you will study the language of children and how language has diversified and changed over time.